Skip to content

 Create new configuration

-Using a different Base URL and API Key will route your connection over your prefered path.
+Using a different Base URL and API Key lets you route your connection through a custom gateway or proxy.

 New configuration